-Findings show that the knowledge about family planning methods is quite high among the respondents (88.6%) (Table 4.3a) which was made possible through information sources such as healthcare providers / written materials / media.
+The findings show that the knowledge about family planning methods is quite high among the respondents (88.6%) through information sources such as healthcare providers, written materials, and media.
 The knowledge levels of respondents was broadened by sex education that 66.1% of them had ever had sex education especially sexually transmitted diseases at school.
 The knowledge of family planning obtained in this current study is higher than that reported by Avong (1999), Onwuhafuaetal., (2007) and Hodogbe&Nyarko (2015) who found knowledge of family planning to be below 70% each in a study conducted in Bangladesh, Nigeria and Kenya respectively.
 The same trend was obtainable with information source of respondents with healthcare centres and hospital the most potent source.

-Determining the prevalence rate and use of contraceptive methods among reproductive age women at Awutu Senya East Municipality is another specific objective of the study.
 The study showed a 67.4% use rate of contraceptives by women in productive age in the study area (Table 4.4) which is quite higher than the 33% average for Africa as submitted by United Nations (2015).
-The greater majority of respondents show preference for modern contraceptives while less number preferred traditional contraceptive methods.
+The greater majority of respondents showed preference for modern contraceptives while less number preferred traditional contraceptive methods.
 The most widely used traditional method however was the withdrawal method.
-This is in agreement with the findings of Hodogbe&Nyarko (2015) who studied knowledge and practice of family planning among female basic teachers in Accra and United Nations (2015) global contraceptives patterns.
-The singular most preferred contraceptive method of choice in the study was calendar / withdrawal method with the least preferred method was female sterilization.
-This pattern different from the findings of Ahmed-Adam (2010) who found Injectable as the most preferred by couples in Kaduna State in Nigeria with withdrawal method the next most preferred with condom the least preferred.
+This is in agreement with the findings of Hodogbe&Nyarko (2015) who studied knowledge and practice of family planning among female basic school teachers in Accra and United Nations (2015) global contraceptives patterns.

+The single most preferred contraceptive method of choice in the study was calendar / withdrawal method with the least preferred method was female sterilization.
+This pattern is different from the findings of Ahmed-Adam (2010) who found Injectable as the most preferred by couples in Kaduna State in Nigeria with withdrawal method the next most preferred while condom was the least preferred.

-Factors such as education level, marital status and number of children were the factors found to influence knowledge and these are important to the study of family planning because of their influence on knowledge and practice.
-Educational level do however demonstrated the higher influence on both knowledge and practice compared to age as indicated in the greater significant levels recorded by educational level.
+Factors such as education level, marital status and number of children were found to influence knowledge and these are important to the study of family planning because of their influence on knowledge and practice.
+Educational leveldemonstrated higher influence on both knowledge and practice compared to age as indicated in the greater significant levels recorded by educational level.
 The study further confirms Rogers (1995) innovation theory that says, early adopters are basically educated of middle income status and urban based.
 The characteristics of the study population correspond to this assertion and so is their knowledge and practice.
-Although a sizeable proportion of the sampled population have knowledge was weakly translated into practice, the study thus established a weak positive relationship between knowledge and practice with increase knowledge corresponding to improved practice.
+A sizeable proportion of the sampled population had knowledge and this correlates positively with practice, the study thus established a weak positive relationship between knowledge and practice with increase knowledge corresponding to improved practice.
 This is in line with WHO (2008) which posited that over 120 million couples worldwide do not use contraceptives, despite the fact that they want to space or limit childbearing.
 Several factors like traditional and religious beliefs, personal experiences and economic base could possibly be reason for this disparity between knowledge and practice of family planning.